Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 Question 13

-"I've had a meaningful conversation about my career development in the past 3 months."
-(Yes / No)
+"I've had a meaningful conversation about my career development recently."
+(0-10)

 Question 14

 "I'm learning new skills or growing professionally in my current role."
-(Strongly disagree → Strongly agree, 1-5)
+(0-10)

 Stagnation is the quiet engagement killer.
 People don't always leave for more money.
 They leave because they stopped growing and the days started feeling identical.

-• What to do when scores are low: Budget $500-1,000 per person per year for professional development.
+- What to do when the team average is below 5: Budget $500-1,000 per person per year for professional development.
 Courses, conferences, books, certifications.
 The ROI is retention.
 One prevented departure saves you $15,000-45,000 in replacement costs.

 Question 15

 The misalignment detector.
 Someone might be great at their job but feel like their best skills are being wasted.
 A designer who spends 80% of their time on admin.
 An engineer doing QA instead of building.
-Low scores here mean you have the right people in the wrong seats.
+A team average below 5 here means you have the right people in the wrong seats.

 Category 5: Culture and Belonging (Is This a Team or Just a Group?)